Magic is an intrinsic part of Aethelgard, flowing through the land like rivers and shaping reality itself.

 Arcane Magic

-The study and manipulation of magical energies through learned techniques.
+The study and manipulation of Weave energies through learned techniques.
 Practiced primarily by humans in the western kingdoms.

 • Focus: Spells, enchantments, magical theory